dasteihn/minifftw/README.md

 ## Project Status

-This project is work in progress and currently in late alpha state.
+This project is work in progress and currently in beta state.
-It is usable, though stability and performance can not be guaranteed.
+It should be usable and stable.

 ### Python and the Message Passing Interface